Looking for stories you can feel good about handing to your kids?

 Certainly not.

-Our stories NEVER feature words like sh*t, the F* word, any derogatory words, or references to sexual body parts.
+Our stories NEVER feature words like sh*t, the F* word, a*hole, d*head, any derogatory words, or references to sexual body parts.

 Some stories for older kids contain mild violence in action scenes like slaying a dragon, fighting monsters, or battling against evil witches.
 But all the scenes are described mildly, without any disturbing, intense horror or gore that would scare kids.